 Several of the celebrities buried here are in unmarked graves.
 Frank Zappa is under the grassy spot next to actor Lew Ayres.
 Roy Orbison is buried next to Richard Dawson (of Hogan’s Heroes and Family Feud fame).
 Oscar winner George C. Scott has a headstone (just to the right of Walter Matthau) but it’s been left blank.

-To reach Pierce Brothers Westwood Village Memorial Park, take Glendon Avenue south of Wilshire Boulevard.
+Not easy to find, take Glendon Avenue (a block east of Westwood Boulevard) south of Wilshire.
 Make the first left (there’s a sign but it’s easy to miss) and follow the drive behind the big building into the cemetery.
 Unless there’s a service going on, you can park anywhere in the circular drive.

 In spite of all the famous residents, this is a quiet and peaceful place.
 When I was a student at nearby UCLA, I used to come here to study.